byjg/php-imageutil/docs/examples.md

 ## Resize

-Resize the image to an new size.
-Size can be specified in the arguments.
+This example resizes the image to a new size.
+The size can be specified in the arguments.

 ```php
 <?php